Educating the Maritime Workforce

 Paths to a Maritime Career

 There are many paths to becoming a mariner.
 For some, it begins at the MARAD-run United States Merchant Marine Academy, one of the service academies.
 For others, it begins at one of the six maritime academies.
 For those currently serving in the military, the Military to Mariner (M2M) program is a valuable resource.
 Additionally, trade unions sponsor schools dedicated to maritime studies, and many 2-year community colleges offer maritime certificate programs.
 Additionally, MARAD works with K-12 schools, especially at the high school level, to put students on a maritime career path.
 MARAD further supports maritime education through its Maritime Centers of Excellence Program (CoE).

 Maritime education options are on the rise, with recent estimates putting the number of schools providing some aspect of maritime study at over 500.
 Need to narrow your search?
-The Maritime Primary & Secondary Educational Coalition (MPSEC) exits solely to foster interest in maritime education and connect potential students to learning institutions.
+The Maritime Primary & Secondary Educational Coalition (MPSEC) exists solely to foster interest in maritime education and connect potential students to learning institutions.